Johndsalas/Sentiment_Analysis_Magic_The_Gathering/README.md

+The goals for this project are:

+1. Determine the primary drivers of sentiment in the flavor text of Magic: The Gathering cards
+2. Develop a model to predict the sentiment of flavor text in Magic: The Gathering cards

+Deliverables for this project will be a jupyter notebook containing the analysis and any relavent py files needed to run the notebook.

+Background info:

 Magic: The Gathering is a collectable card game developed by Wizards of the Coast Inc. In a typical game, each player combines the cards they have collected into his or her own deck, which they use to compete against other players.
-Thematically, players assume the roles of powerful mages fighting for supremacy.
 Cards in each players deck represent spells and other resources each player has at there disposal.
-A game typically ends when all but one of the participating players is reduced to zero “life” or is otherwise eliminated from the game.
+These cards are devided into different catagories and themes.
 Each card in the game (or at least the great majority of them) have a flavor text printed on them. flavor text has no mechanical effect on games but serve to reinforce the games themes and thus add “flavor” to the card.

-My intent with this project is to use sentiment analysis to explore how different aspects of a card can affect the sentiment of the flavor text of that card.
-For example, magic in the game is divided into five distinct colors, each with its own unique theme.
-For this reason, one might expect to see a difference in sentiment based upon a given spells color.
-I plan to explore as many such relationships as I can during this project.
-I will then attempt to build a model predicting sentiment rating based on relevant card properties.